tilde-lab/metis-client/README.md

 ## Contributing

 Please give a minute to the [contribution guide](https://github.com/metis-science/metis-client/blob/master/CONTRIBUTING.md).
 Note, that our [changelog](https://github.com/metis-science/metis-client/blob/master/CHANGELOG.md) is maintained fully automatically via [GitHub actions](https://github.com/metis-science/metis-client/tree/master/.github/workflows).
+An approved release is also automatically uploaded to PyPI.
+Feel free to use these actions in your own repo, just set the correct repo name in the action `.yml` file.

 ## License